 Most ADHD medications are stimulants.

-These can trigger mania in bipolar people, making them worse.
+These medications can trigger mania in Bipolar people, making them worse.

-Ideally consult with a board certified psychiatrist who is familiar with the full range of medications AND with with both bipolar and ADHD.
+Ideally consult with a board certified psychiatrist who is familiar with the full range of medications AND with both Bipolar Disorder and ADHD.

 Natural supplements such as omega 3 fatty acids, folic acid and inositol all nourish the brain and will benefit both disorders with no dangerous side effects.